 Charleston Harbor Tours – another option to cruise through history and sights.

 Battery – with its grand antebellum mansions and White Point Gardens.

 Riley Waterfront Park – home of the famous Pineapple Fountain, as well as a popular splash fountain, pier with bench swings and green space.

 Ravenel Bridge – connecting Charleston and Mt.
 Pleasant, with stunning views from its popular walking and biking lanes.

 Memorial Waterfront Park – located East of the Cooper, tucked under the bridge.
 It features a pier, playground and sweetgrass basket pavilion.

 Boating and Sailing – the ultimate way to enjoy Charleston Harbor and its beautiful weather.

 Charleston Harbor is one of the most picturesque, as well as most utilized, areas of Charleston.
 Disher, Hamrick & Myers lists properties with views of the harbor from downtown Charleston, as well as James Island and Mt.
 Pleasant.
-Currently, we have 3 homes with panoramic harbor views available.
-These include: 46 Murray Blvd., 1 King Street 709, and several Dockside Condominiums.
+Homes with panoramic harbor views currently available include: 46 Murray Blvd., 1 King Street 709, 2 Wharfside Street 5E and several Dockside Condominiums.
 Call our office at 843.577.4115 today to let us help you find the perfect home on Charleston Harbor!